zurutech/zurutech.github.io/_posts/2021-01-04-cross-section-generation-with-compute-shader.md

 Sadly in our specific project, we could get self-intersecting loops, with the intersection point both on shared vertices or between two segments.
 Let's see how to deal with them:

-First, solve it per vertex: we go through every loop and for each point, we search the first next equal value in the loop, if we found one it means that there's a closed path inside the loop so we detach it and add it at the end of the list.
+First, solve it per vertex.
+We go through every loop and for each point, we search the first point with an equal value in the loop; if we found one it means there's a closed path inside the loop so we detach it and add it at the end of the list.

-Then solve it per segment: almost the same process as before but checking segments described by subsequent points, we check if they are intersecting and if yes we compute the intersection point, add it to the main loop (in 2nd position, because it belongs to the two segments evaluated) and detach the inner one.
+Then solve it per segment.
+It is almost the same process used for the vertex, but applied on segments described by subsequent points.
+We check if they are intersecting and, in that case, we compute the intersection point, add it to the main loop (in 2nd position, because it belongs to the two segments evaluated) and detach the inner one.

 **Disclaimer:** This is another part that I'd like to explore more since it's too much brute force and I'm sure it could be optimized.